 Sunflowers have been bred for generations, giving us cultivars that produce a single, huge, beautiful head; pollenless varieties for cut flowers; dwarf varieties for containers or just for a shorter option; and blooms in many shades of wonderful.

-Multi-branching types (Autumn Beauty, Drop Dead Red, Elves Blend, Evening Sun, Florist's Sunny Bouquet, Goldy Honey Bear, Heirloom Beauties, Lemon Queen, Moulin Rouge, Peach Passion, Shock-O-Lat, Teddy Bear, Two Queens, Vanilla Ice) branch out to display many smaller blooms over a longer period.
+Multi-branching types (Drop Dead Red, Elves Blend, Evening Sun, Florist's Sunny Bouquet, Goldy Honey Bear, Heirloom Beauties, Lemon Queen, Rouge Royale, Shock-O-Lat, Teddy Bear, Two Queens, Vanilla Ice) branch out to display many smaller blooms over a longer period.
 Give them 1 ½'-2' of space and enjoy their longer bloom period, which is further extended with deadheading or successive sowing.

 Speaking of cut flowers, you'll get the longest vase life out of sunflowers by harvesting them in the morning and choosing flowers that have only a couple of petals that are beginning to lift off the center disk.
 I love this stage; the flowers look like they are winking at me!
 Don't forget that a clean vase and frequent water changes are key to the life of any cut flower.
 More tips for Making Cut Flowers Last Longer.